Older couple walking hand in hand on a city street, black and white

 Many medications can be optimized

 Polypharmacy is common in older adults.
-A careful review often finds medications that can be reduced, replaced, or timed differently.
+A careful review often finds medications that can be reduced, replaced, or timed differently, without losing therapeutic effect.

 How I think about cardiovascular health.